Rail & Bridge Inspection / Examination / Maintenance Work

 If you have a difficult access problem and you are trying to work out the best way to solve it, please contact HRS.

-Not only is rope access the safest way to work at height, it is also one of the most cost effective ways of carrying out inspections, examinations and maintenance at height.
-HRS are well known to our clients for providing them with bespoke and cost effective solutions to their difficult access problems.
+Not only is rope access the safest way to work at height, it is also one of the most cost effective ways of carrying out general and principal inspections and maintenance at height.
+HRS are well known to our clients for providing them with bespoke and cost effective solutions to their access challenges.

 IRATA (the Industrial Rope Access Trade Association) was formed in the late 1980’s, as the result of an initiative by a number of leading companies involved in industrial rope access techniques, to provide a safe working environment for the industry.